-Is the coronavirus pandemic a valid reason to delay or postpone a job?
+So, is something like a global pandemic a valid reason to delay or postpone a job?
 Maybe or maybe not.
-The answers are in the terms and conditions (T&C) in your contract.
+The answer is in the terms and conditions (T&C) in your contract.
 One such T&C is the force majeure clause, French for superior force or in many circles, Act of God.
 Generally, a force majeure clause states that a contractor is not liable for damages associated with delays that arise from unforeseeable circumstances outside of the contractor’s control.

 Three questions usually determine whether a force majeure event is covered: